 Anyone who uses the internet should consider using strong encryption to safeguard personal information and private communications.

-Why ?
-Consider the recent news highlighting the extent of NSA surveillance.
+Why?
+Consider the extent of NSA surveillance that was highlighted in the mid 2010s.
 Almost all telecommunications (e.g. email, social networks, voice calls) operate through central service providers that store records of all user activity.
 As a result, the Feds can easily access that data without a warrant by requesting it through a Foreign Intelligence Surveillance Act (FISA) request or National Security Letter (NSL).

 Of course Bitmessage is not the only encryption application you can use.
-Timothy Lee offers a list of other useful tools and tips for anonymous internet browsing, sending encrypted chat, securing phone calls, and thwarting cell phone tracking.
-In the future, encryption could become mainstream but in the meantime, the government is racing to catch up with the world’s fastest supercomputer.
+There are many useful tools for anonymous internet browsing, sending encrypted chat, securing phone calls, and thwarting cell phone tracking.
+In the future, encryption could become mainstream, with governments racing to catch up with ever-faster supercomputers.

 To read more about digital privacy, be sure to check out our cluster page by clicking on the button below.

 This piece solely expresses the opinion of the author and not necessarily the organization as a whole.
 Students For Liberty is committed to facilitating a broad dialogue for liberty, representing a variety of opinions.
 If you’re a student interested in presenting your perspective on this blog, send your piece to [email protected], and mention SFL Blog in the email subject line for your chance to be published and be seen!